Battle of Bad Axe: First day

 Near the mouth of the Bad Axe River, on August 1, 1832, Black Hawk and Winnebago prophet and fellow British Band leader White Cloud advised the band against wasting time building rafts to cross the Mississippi River, because the U.S. forces were closing in, urging them instead to flee northward and seek refuge among the Ho-Chunk.
 However, most of the band chose to try to cross the river.

 While some of the band managed to escape across the Mississippi River that afternoon, the steamboat Warrior, commanded by Captain Joseph Throckmorton, appeared on the scene and halted the band's attempt to cross to safety.
 Waving a white flag, Black Hawk tried to surrender, but as had happened in the past the soldiers failed to understand and the scene deteriorated into battle.
 The warriors who survived the initial volley found cover and returned fire and a two-hour firefight ensued.
 The Warrior eventually withdrew from battle because of lack of fuel, and returned to Fort Crawford at Prairie du Chien, Wisconsin.

 At the time, newspaper reports stated that 23 Native Americans were killed, including one woman estimated to be 19 years old; she was shot through her child's upper arm as she stood holding the child watching the battle.
-Her child was retrieved by Lieutenant Anderson after the battle, and taken to the surgical tent, where the baby's arm was amputated.
+Her child was retrieved by Lieutenant Robert Anderson after the battle, and taken to the surgical tent, where the baby's arm was amputated.
 The child was then taken to Prairie du Chien, where he is believed to have recovered.
 The fight convinced Black Hawk that refuge lay to the north, not west across the Mississippi.
 In one of his last actions as commander of the British Band, Black Hawk implored his followers to flee with him, to the north.
 Many did not listen, and late on August 1, Black Hawk, White Cloud and about three dozen other followers left the British Band and fled northward.
 Most of the remaining warriors and non-combatants remained on the eastern bank of the Mississippi.
 Forces on the Warrior suffered only one casualty – a retired soldier from Fort Snelling was wounded in the knee during the fight.